 - procedures for monitoring the effectiveness of the internal control systems include the work of the Risk and Audit Committee, management reviews, the use of external consultants and Internal Audit.

 Internal audit considers the Group’s control systems by examining financial controls, by testing the accuracy of transactions and by otherwise obtaining management’s assurance that the control systems are operating in accordance with the Group’s policies and control requirements.
 Internal audit report directly to the Risk and Audit Committee on the operation of internal controls and make recommendations on improvements to the control environment if appropriate.
 Where weaknesses in internal control systems have been identified action plans for strengthening them are put in place and regularly monitored until completed.

 The Group has a framework in place to review the adequacy and monitor the effectiveness of internal controls covering financial, operational, risk management and compliance controls.
 Formal procedures have been established for monitoring control processes and control deficiencies are communicated to those responsible for taking corrective action and to management and the Board, where relevant, in a timely way.

 The Directors confirm that the following ongoing monitoring systems are in place:

-The Directors confirm that the Board conducted an annual review of the effectiveness of the internal controls for the financial year and up to the date of approval of the financial statements.
-The process used to review the effectiveness of the system of internal controls included:
+The Directors confirm that the Board conducted an annual review of the effectiveness of the internal controls for the period ended 25 March 2020 and up to the date of approval of the financial statements.
+The process used to review the effectiveness of the system of internal controls includes:

-No material weaknesses in internal control were identified in relation to the reporting period that requires disclosure in the financial statements.
+No material weaknesses in internal control were identified in relation to the reporting period that require disclosure in the financial statements.